 Jessica also represented numerous patients who were abused by a Kaiser Permanente pain management physician and was a part of the team that represented thousands of women whose privacy rights were violated by their Johns Hopkins physician, culminating in a landmark settlement.

 Prior to becoming partner, Jessica was an associate attorney at several plaintiffs’ and defense firms in Baltimore.
 Her experience representing companies and businesses across multiple practice areas has made her an especially effective advocate for her injured clients.

 While earning her juris doctorate from the University of Maryland School of Law, Jessica was an editor for the University of Maryland Law Journal of Race, Religion, Gender and Class and twice interned with the U.S. Department of Justice.
 After law school she clerked for the Honorable Robert M. Bell, Chief Judge of the Maryland Court of Appeals, Maryland’s highest court.
 Jessica earned her bachelor’s degree in comparative history of ideas from the University of Washington in Seattle, where she was a member of the Phi Beta Kappa honors society.

-Jessica serves as the chair of the American Association for Justice’s Section on Toxic, Environmental and Pharmaceutical Torts.
-She also is a regular participant of the Duke Law Judicial Studies Center’s Diversity Conference and is a member of the Maryland Association for Justice and the Women’s Bar Association of Maryland.
+Jessica is a regular participant of the Duke Law Judicial Studies Center’s Diversity Conference and is a member of the American Association for Justice, Maryland Association for Justice, and the Women’s Bar Association of Maryland.
+She also served as the chair of the American Association for Justice’s Section on Toxic, Environmental and Pharmaceutical Torts.

-- United States District Courts for the Eastern District of Michigan, Maryland and District of Columbia
+- United States District Courts for the Eastern District of Michigan, District of Maryland and District of Columbia

 - United States Supreme Court